-- 1) A small yield gain was observed when soybeans were rolled at the V1 (first trifoliate) leaf.
-The statistical confidence of this yield gain was weak so further research will be necessary to determine if this gain is repeatable. - For producers that typically roll fields immediately after seeding this study provides strong evidence that no yield reductions occur if rolling is conducted at the first or second trifoliate leaf stage. - Rolling soybeans after emergence does not reduce yields if fields are rolled during the heat of the day to ensure that soybeans are limp.
+- 2) For producers that typically roll fields immediately after seeding this study provides strong evidence that no yield reductions occur if rolling is delayed and conducted at the first or second trifoliate leaf stage. - 3) Rolling soybeans after emergence does not reduce yields if fields are rolled during the heat of the day to ensure that soybeans are limp.
 Soybeans are the most turgid (stiff) during the morning hours and rolling during that time will result in more plant injury.
-Seedlings are vulnerable to being broken off at emergence so post emergent rolling should be delayed to the first trifoliate.

-4) If rolling is delayed to the third trifoliate excessive plant stand losses can occur especially from tractor tire damage.
+Seedlings are vulnerable to being broken off at emergence so post emergent rolling should be delayed to the first trifoliate. - 4) If rolling is delayed to the third trifoliate excessive plant stand losses can occur especially from tractor tire damage.